-1c.
+Requirements for 1c.
 PHYSICAL DISTANCING

-- Establish a minimum of 35 square feet per person when determining room capacity.
+- Elementary Level: Support physical distancing in all daily activities and instruction, maintaining at least 3 feet between students to the maximum extent possible. - Middle and High School Level when at a county case rate of <200 (green level on the metrics chart in Section 0): Support physical distancing in all daily activities and instruction, maintaining at least 3 feet between students to the maximum extent possible. - Middle and High School Level when at a county case rate of ≥200 (yellow and red levels on the metrics chart in Section 0): Support physical distancing in all daily activities and instruction, maintaining at least 6 feet between students to the maximum extent possible. - All Levels: Support physical distancing in all daily activities and instruction, maintaining 6 feet between staff at all times and 6 feet between staff and students to the maximum extent possible. - Consider physical distancing requirements when determining room capacity.
 Calculate only with usable classroom space, understanding that desks and room set-up will require use of all space in the calculation.
-This also applies for professional development and staff gatherings.
-If implementing Learning Outside guidance, establish an outside learning space for learning that maintains minimum 35 square feet per person. - Within this design, educators should have their own minimum of 35 square feet and the design of the learning environment must allow for some ability for the educator to move through the room efficiently and carefully without breaking 6 feet of physical distance to the maximum extent feasible. - Support physical distancing in all daily activities and instruction, maintaining six feet between individuals to the maximum extent possible. - Minimize time standing in lines and take steps to ensure that six feet of distance between students is maintained, including marking spacing on floor, one-way traffic flow in constrained spaces, etc. - Schedule modifications to limit the number of students in the building or outside learning space (e.g., rotating groups by days or location, staggered schedules to avoid hallway crowding and gathering). - Plan for students who will need additional support in learning how to maintain physical distancing requirements.
+Additional space for entry, exit, and movement within classroom should be considered.
+This also applies for professional development and staff gatherings. - Within this design, consider minimum space for educators to have their own space in the learning environment and allow for the educator to move through the room efficiently and carefully while maintaining 6 feet of physical distance between the educator and the student to the maximum extent feasible. - Minimize time standing in lines and take steps to ensure that required distance between students is maintained, including marking spacing on floor, one-way traffic flow in constrained spaces, etc. - Schedule modifications to limit the number of students in the building or outside learning space (e.g., rotating groups by days or location, staggered schedules to avoid hallway crowding and gathering). - Plan for students who will need additional support in learning how to maintain physical distancing requirements.
 Provide instruction; don't employ punitive discipline. - Staff must maintain physical distancing during all staff meetings and conferences, or consider remote web-based meetings.